 CMS Choral Conductor

-Jamie Burns currently teaches at W. P. Wagner High School.
-In 2005, he completed a Master of Music degree in Choral Conducting at the University of Alberta, under the supervision of Dr. Robert de Frece.
-Prior to graduate work, Jamie earned bachelor degrees in music and education, also at the U of A. He continues to maintain an active performance schedule as a conductor, singer, trumpeter, pianist, and jazz musician.
+The 2021-2022 season marks Jamie Burns’s eighteenth as conductor of the Cosmopolitan Chorus.
+He is also a past conductor of the CMS Beginner Band.
+Jamie currently teaches music and photography at W. P. Wagner High School.
+He holds a Master of Music degree in Choral Conducting from the University of Alberta, where he also earned bachelor degrees with distinction in music and education.
+He has enjoyed an active performance career as a conductor, singer, trumpeter, pianist, percussionist, and jazz musician.

-Jared Samborski brings The Cosmopolitan Music Society eighteen years of choral accompanying experience and the Associate of Music Diploma in piano performance (Western Board of Music), completed under the tutelage of Willa Meyers.
+Jared Samborski brings to the Cosmopolitan Music Society twenty-nine years of choral accompanying experience and the Associate of Music Diploma in piano performance (Western Board of Music), completed under the tutelage of Willa Meyers.
 Also an avid violinist, Jared carries the practical portion of Grade X Violin (Royal Conservatory of Music) from his studies with Ranald Shean.

-Over the years, Jared has been a festival adjudicator, an instructor of piano, violin, viola, and theory, a vocal accompanist, a player of the glockenspiel, a marching band member, a composer, an actor, a conductor, and a director.
-He also accompanies the University of Alberta Mixed Chorus.
+Over the years, Jared has been a festival adjudicator, and instructor of piano, violin, viola, and theory, a vocal accompanist, a player of the glockenspiel, a marching band member, a composer, an actor, a conductor, and a director.

 CMS Choral Accompanist